Close Menu

 With revenue based financing, there are no classic repayment or interest rates.
 It is based only on revenue growth.

 Thus, for investors it is essential to conduct a data-based analysis of the company's financial metrics.
 Since the return on investment expected by investors is tied to future revenues, this assessment has to be in-depth and solid.
 Investors treat revenue and the customer base as assets that need to be valued.
+They focus on asset-light businesses within the tech and platform environment.

 For the assessment, the investor analyzes different financial KPIs.
 The basis is revenue, customer base, cash flow, and bank data.
 These KPIs are pivotal in determining the investment decision, the amount of financing, and its percentage share of revenue.